Campus Resources & Services

 - when there is reason to believe that a student's health and well-being are in jeopardy.
 The University reserves the right to assess what is determined as potential jeopardy, including potential harm to self and/or others.

-A professional staff member in Student Development will encourage the student to make the initial call to a parent or guardian.
+A professional staff member in Student Affairs will encourage the student to make the initial call to a parent or guardian.
 After the determination of a violation, students will be afforded an opportunity to contact their parent(s) or guardian before the university will issue a notification.
 In certain cases, written notification will be utilized in lieu of verbal contact.

 Parents/guardians interested in gaining further information about their student’s academic records are encouraged to discuss this information with their student or request that the student sign a written consent to have this information shared with his/her parents.
-Consent forms are available at the Office of Student Development.
+Consent forms are available at the Office of the Vice President for Student Affairts.
 Parents should be aware that the Family Education Rights and Privacy Act (FERPA) prohibits the University from sharing student records (not including the above exceptions) without the student’s written consent.

-Please direct all questions regarding Millikin University’s Parental Notification Practices to the Office of the Student Development (217) 424-6395.
+Please direct all questions regarding Millikin University’s Parental Notification Practices to the Office of the Vice President of Student Affairs (217) 424-6395.

 All vehicles that park on campus must be registered with Public Safety and display a valid Millikin University parking permit.
 Permits are available through Public Safety.
 Residential Students are only allowed to register one vehicle, commuter students may register two vehicles.
 The fee schedule for permits is: Residential $100.00, Commuter $50.00.
 Parking Permits are valid for one year (08/01-07/31).